IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 **Main Flow**:

-1. The mobile app performs a patient-dependent subscription specific for reports and specifing a list of possible confidentiality codes, based on the community accordance, in this case, equal to "N". ([ITI-110] Resource Subscription with the following criteria:
+1. The mobile app performs a patient-dependent subscription specific for reports and specifing a list of possible confidentiality codes, based on the community accordance, in this case, equal to "N". ([ITI-110] Resource Subscription).
-"/DocumentReference?subject=98765&type=reports&security-label=N")
 2. When the doctor makes the report, not visible to the patient, a document is produced on the Repository and the metadata are sent to the Central Infrastructure, in this case with a confidentiality code different from "N" ([ITI-42] Register Document Set-b).
 3. The Central Infrastructure, having stored the metadata of the report, generates a message to inform the broker about the publication event. ([ITI-111] Resource Publish), but since the publication event doesn't match any active subscription criteria, any notification is sent.
 4. After the consultation, the confidentiality code metadata of the report is updated "N" to the Central Infrastructure ([ITI-57] Update Document Set)